peterkuma/libtc/README.md

 density function is assumed to have a uniform distribution.
 Clustering trees are generated using a Metropolis-Hastings sampler.

-This software is released under the terms of the MIT License (see `LICENSE`).

 **Note:** The package [rtc](https://github.com/peterkuma/rtc) provides an easy-to-use binding for the R language.